Cartersville Workers' Comp Attorney

 Talk to an Attorney

-While you have the right to represent yourself in your workers’ compensation claim, talk to an experienced attorney.
-Having a Georgia workers’ compensation attorney will help ensure that your claim is properly presented.
+While you have the right to represent yourself in your workers’ compensation claim, you should talk to an experienced attorney if you have any questions or concerns.
+Having our Georgia workers’ compensation attorney on your side will help you adhere to all requirements and make the strongest possible claim for benefits.

 After Filing Your Workers’ Compensation Claim

-After filing your works’ compensation claim, the State Board of Workers’ Compensation will review it and notify you of any benefits you will receive.
+After you file your works’ compensation claim, the State Board of Workers’ Compensation will review it and notify you about the benefits you will receive.
 If you do not receive any benefits, you may request a hearing before the Board.
-During the hearing, an administrative law judge will review your case and determine what benefits, if any, you should receive.
+During this hearing, an administrative law judge will review your case and determine which benefits, if any, you should receive.

 How Much Income Can You Receive?